 Our new certified NuoDB Operator, available in OpenShift Container Platform 4, easily configures and deploys the NuoDB Community Edition (CE), allowing users to build, run and manage a NuoDB database natively inside Red Hat OpenShift.
 Users also have the option to deploy the database with a sample SQL application that generates SQL activity on the database, allowing them to quickly experience NuoDB in action.

-Watch how you can extend your OpenShift ROI with NuoDB by deploying a continuously available native SQL database from within OpenShift, and join NuoDB and Red Hat for a webinar on May 14.
-Register now for that webinar: Open Demo: Building cloud-native applications with a container-native SQL database leveraging OpenShift and NuoDB.
+Watch how you can extend your OpenShift ROI with NuoDB by deploying a continuously available native SQL database from within OpenShift, and watch the webinar NuoDB and Red Hat held on May 14.
+Watch that webinar now: Open Demo: Building cloud-native applications with a container-native SQL database leveraging OpenShift and NuoDB.